jeffwen/jeffwen.github.io-src/content/20170816_vehicle_detection.md

 ![alt text][vehicle_final_efficient]

-In order to deal with the false positives, we can use count the number of times that a pixel is contained within a bounding box and use that to create a heatmap of which pixels are most likely to be of a vehicle.
+In order to deal with the false positives, we can count the number of times that a pixel is contained within a bounding box and use that to create a heatmap of which pixels are most likely to be of a vehicle.

 ![alt text][vehicle_heatmap]